Corner to corner photo tutorial – c2c stitch tutorial

 Carrying the yarn

 Some projects really lend themselves to carrying the yarn, rather than fastening off/cutting your yarn after each color change.
-This is quite true for ‘striped’ patterns because you can carry the yarn up the side and work over it as you add your border.
+This may be true for ‘striped’ patterns because you can carry the yarn up the side and work over it as you add your border.

 Have a peak at the c2c Spring Blanket to see how the yarn was carried and worked over.